i05nagai/memorandum/language/english_speaking.md

 * focus
     * His focus is on the safe yield approch to managing underground water supplies
     * Attension has also focused on add deposition effects on a wide range of crops
+* pint
     * point of view
         * What is the professor's point of view cncerning the method of safe yield?
+    * point out
+        * he points out the strength, design flows, and are aof improvements for the framework.
 * view
     * To help explain Plato's view about the natrue of the human soul
 * for a while